PBS-Admin/pbs-database-api/README.md

 ## Introduction

-This is a Next.js headless API app that allows integration between the ABIS Adjutant system and our PBS internal applications.
+This is a Next.js app with an API that allows integration between the ABIS Adjutant system and our PBS internal applications.

 ### Production